serokell/blog-posts/Introduction to Free Monads/article.md

 That is why a monad is indeed a monoid: it satisfies the same laws, and the "values" are of the type `Functor f => a -> f b`.
 Note, though, that this is not the category of endofunctors.
-However, but there exists a natural transformation to the category of endofunctors[^endofunctors].
+However, there exists a natural transformation to the category of endofunctors[^endofunctors].

 [^endofunctors]: One could alternatively define monads via `join :: m (m a) -> m a` instead of `>>=`, which would make it a little more evident that monads are monoids over endofunctors, but to explain this properly, we would need to use a bit more of category theory jargon.
     There is an excellent [r/math post][endofunctors] on the subject.